-Introduce phenomena or events

-- Describe components, order, causes and effects, or cycles using relevant examples and details - Generalize probable causes and effects of developments or events
+- · Introduce phenomena or events - Describe components, order, causes and effects, or cycles using relevant examples and details - · Generalize probable causes and effects of developments or events

-Functions & Features Loss of Identity and the Menominee Functions & Features Introduce phenomena or events through Prepositional phrases of time, place to contextualize phenomenon or event Identity is who you are.
-So, to say that you lost your identity is to say you lost who you are.
-This is what happened to the Menominee Nation of Wisconsin .
-Describe components, order, causes and effects, or cycles using relevant examples and details through from the forest before Europeans, arrived in western Wisconsin along the Green, Bax on the Wolf River The Menominee Nation is a group of people native to Wisconsin.
-Their traditions and identity come from the forest.
-Before, the Europeans arrived (Me Menomine) lived in western Wisconsin along the shores.
-Noun groups to provide details answering who, what, when, where • the Menominee Nation of Wisconsin • a group of people native to Wisconsin Relating verbs to define phenomenon or event • is, is, is Cohesion to reference of Lake Michigan and Green Bay.
-They hunted for animals and fished for sturgeon on the Wolf River.
-The forest was very important to them.
-The forest is their identity. their tradition and identity. the forest Menominee people the Menominee Nation, the Menominee, Menominee people (renamino) Menominee people say, "we are the forest".
-Verbs groups to add accuracy • lived • hunted • fished
+Functions & Functions & Features Loss of Identity and the Menominee Features Introduce phenomena Identity is who you are.
+So, to say that Describe or events through... components, order, you lost your identity is to say you lost causes and effects, Prepositional phrases who you are.
+This is what happened to the or cycles using of time, place relevant examples Menominee Nation of Wisconsin. to contextualize and details through phenomenon or event The Menominee Nation is a group of from the forest Noun groups to before Europeans provide details people native to Wisconsin.
+Their traditions arrived answering who, what, and identity come from the forest.
+Before in western Wisconsin when, where along the Green the Menominee the Europeans arrived the Menominee Nation of Wisconsin lived in western Wisconsin along the shores · on the Wolf River a group of people native to Wisconsin of Lake Michigan and Green Bay.
+They Relating verbs to their tradition and hunted for animals and fished for sturgeon define phenomenon or identity event on the Wolf River.
+The forest was very the forest is, is, is Menominee important to them.
+The forest is their identity. people Cohesion to reference Menominee people say, "we are the forest". people across text Verbs groups to add the Menominee accuracy Nation, the lived Menominee, hunted Menominee people fished (renaming)